 Getting started with the Creaform MetraSCAN 750

-The Creaform MetraSCAN and the C-Track are packaged in protective hard cases, build with very strong plastic and fitted with thick protective foam.
+The Creaform MetraSCAN and the C-Track are packaged in protective hard cases, build with very strong plastic, and fitted with thick protective foam.

 First the C-Track must be calibrated, a process achieved with the long vertical bar held by the operator.

 On a second step, the C-Track must be calibrated with the MetraSCAN 750 itself.
-The interactions is a bit like playing a video game in 3D, where you must position the MetraSCAN in specific locations in the room.
+The interaction is a bit like playing a video game in 3D, where you must position the MetraSCAN in specific locations in the room.

 Testing the Creaform MetraSCAN 750

 For this hands-on review, the Creaform team performed the setup of the C-Track and the MetraSCAN 750, along with the full calibration of the device.
 We were then allowed to directly hold in hand the MetraSCAN 750 to perform the 3D scan ourselves.

 The MetraSCAN 750 is a sturdy product with a very nice finish.
 For an industrial-grade scanner, it looks really good and its ergonomics have been optimized.
 With a weight of 1.38 kg, it is not too heavy and can be comfortably held with one hand.
 The handle is quite big so it is easier to hold if you have big hands.
 The multi-function button interface is positioned right above the handle, but manipulating them requires holding the MetraSCAN from below with your overhand.

 The cage-like structure that surrounds the handle must not be tampered with because it holds the optical reflectors used by the C-Track to locate the MetraSCAN.